Chethi007/workshop-composer/README.md

 Set `schedule_interval=None` for this DAG.

-Go to the Airflow UI and explore the details of the DAG.
+Go to the Composer Airflow UI and explore the details of the DAG.
-Once ready, activate the DAG by switching its status to `On` and then click on `Trigger Dag` and look at the Dag Run.

 An example can be found in file **01_hello_world_without_scheduling.py**.

 ### Hello world with scheduling

-From the previous DAG, modify the `schedule_interval` property in order to have the DAG executed periodically (every 2 minutes for example).
+From the previous DAG, modify the `schedule_interval` property in order to have the DAG executed periodically (every 1 minutes for example).
 Modify the command executed by the `BashOperator Dag` to print the execution date (look at the [available variables](https://airflow.apache.org/code.html#default-variables)).

 An interesting thing to notice is the difference between the time **at which** the task is executed and the time **for which** it is executed.
 For example, which a 2mn periodicity a task executed **at** 10:20 is executed **for** the `{{ execution_date }}=10:18`.